matercomus/Matt-K-MSc-AI-Thesis/Meeting-Notes/presentation-1/Methodology_Slides_Marp.md

 ---

-## The Core Challenge
+## The Core Challenge in Trajectory Research

-🚕 **Real taxi trajectory data** contains sensitive location information
-- As few as **4 spatio-temporal points** can identify 95% of individuals
-- Reveals home, work, and personal POIs
-- Creates barriers for anomaly detection research

-🔒 **Traditional privacy methods** destroy essential patterns
-- k-anonymity, differential privacy degrade spatio-temporal relationships
-- Anomaly detection algorithms require these exact patterns
-- **Privacy vs. Utility trade-off**

-📊 **Research gap:** No framework exists for privacy-preserving trajectory anomaly generation
+**High Utility vs. Strong Privacy**
+Real-world trajectory data is essential for research but is also highly sensitive.
+As few as four spatio-temporal points can uniquely identify an individual, exposing sensitive locations and creating a significant privacy risk.

+**The Privacy-Utility Paradox**
+Standard privacy-preserving methods (e.g., k-anonymity, generalization) often degrade the subtle spatio-temporal patterns that anomaly detection algorithms rely on, rendering the data less useful.

+**The Research Gap**
+There is a need for a framework that can generate high-fidelity synthetic trajectory data which is both useful for anomaly detection research and provides strong, verifiable privacy guarantees.

 ---